isomerpages/moe-unitysec/_sec-1-registration-2022/Step 4: Preparing for School.md

 #### FAS

 For students who are already on Financial Assistance Scheme (FAS) or intent to apply for FAS, please **do not** purchase your books and uniform yet.
-Please proceed to **[Step 5: Administrative Matters - MOE Financial Assistance Scheme (FAS) Application.](https://unitysec-moe-edu-sg-admin.cwp.sg/sec-1-registration-2022/step-5-administration-matters) link isomer**
+Please proceed to **[Step 5: Administrative Matters - MOE Financial Assistance Scheme (FAS) Application.](/sec-1-registration-2022/step5/)**

 #### Book Purchase